Oil & Gas Digitalisation Summit Sub-Saharan Africa

-Transforming the operational performance of Sub-Sahara Africa’s oil & gas industry through adopting digital technologies
+Transforming the operational performance of Sub-Saharan Africa’s oil & gas industry through adopting digital technologies

-The Oil & Gas Digitalisation in Sub-Sahara Africa Conference will welcome the oil & gas sector to Johannesburg in March 2020 and will place the oil & gas industry at the forefront of a new age.
+The Oil & Gas Digitalisation Summit Sub-Saharan Africa will welcome the oil & gas sector to Johannesburg in March 2020 and will place the oil & gas industry at the forefront of a new age.

 The conference will help chart a roadmap for developing more resilient and robust producers across the continent, less affected by global price fluctuations and future-proofed to withstand external shocks (which the O&G industry is prone) .